Yvette is a Christian counselor with a passion to help people find God's purpose. Her articles are sources of daily inspiration.

 Poll: Knowing God's Love

-Reflections on the Love of God
+Understanding the Love of God

 You cannot earn God's love.
 But the crux of the matter is that if you really get a revelation of how much God loves you, then you would love him with your whole heart.
 Make a decision to embrace God's love, and you will find that the following truths about God's love give you a deep sense of his deep care for you.